open-contracting/standard/docs/schema/reference.md

 ### Tender

-The tender section includes details of the announcement that an organization intends to source some particular goods, services or works and to establish one or more contract(s) for these.
+The `tender` object includes details of the announcement that an organization intends to source some particular goods, services or works and to establish one or more contract(s) for these.

 It can contain details of a forthcoming process to receive and evaluate proposals to supply these goods, services or works and can also be used to record details of a completed tender stage, including details of bids received.